 Thank goodness those Cold War days are behind us, right?
 And that Russia's now a totally normal country, and Trump and Putin are cuddle-buddies, and there's no danger of Russia invading anywhere...
 Oh, wait.

-In the hope that we can all get along well enough to make it through to Tokyo's 2020 games without World War III, we're toasting today's anniversary with a White Russian.
+In the hope that we can all get along well enough to make it through to the Los Angeles 2028 games without World War III, we're toasting today's anniversary with a White Russian.